St Maria Faustina Kowalska was also known as Helena Kowalska or Mary Faustyna of the Blessed Sacrament.

 She was transferred to another convent in Warsaw where Jesus Christ told her, “My Daughter, do whatever is within your power to spread devotion to My Divine Mercy, I will make up for what you lack.”

 Fr.
 Sopoćko wrote the first brochure on the devotion of Divine Mercy in 1936, and Archbishop Romuald Jałbrzykowski gave permission for it to be printed.
 Fr.
-Sopoćko became the main promoter of the devotion of Divine Mercy.
+Sopoćko became the main promoter of the devotion to Divine Mercy.

 In 1936, Faustina Kowalska became ill again and was moved to Prądnik, Kraków to convalesce.
 She spent the rest of her two years in life writing her diary, praying the Divine Mercy Chaplet for the conversion of sinners.